-Combine ahi with except the green onions and stir well.
+Combine ahi with the soy, chile, sesame oil, and sweet onion.
 Cover and refrigerate in the coldest part of the fridge or nest in the refrigerator in a bowl of ice water for at least 30 minutes and up to 3 hours to thoroughly chill.
+Stir in the scallions just before using.
 Meanwhile, make the slaw and tostadas.

 For the slaw: Halve the cabbage and notch out the core of the cabbage.
 Place the cabbage flat-side down on a board and slice crosswise into thin shreds (you want about 3 cups total).
-Mix with remaining ingredients and set aside at least 5 minutes before using.
-(Slaw can be made up to 1 day ahead but know that it will get more wilted with time.)
+Mix with the rice wine vinegar, honey, and cilantro and set aside at least 5 minutes before using.

 For the tostadas: Heat oven to 500°F and arrange a rack in the middle.
 Brush both sides of tortillas with the oil and place on a rimmed baking sheet.
 Bake until golden and crisp, about 5 minutes.
 Cool slightly before serving.